What is Residence Life?

 The official date to move into the residence hall is posted each

-academic year on the website and mailed to your
+academic year on the calendar, and mailed to your

 home approximately 2 months prior to check-in.